-Signaling that impact matters through nonmarket signals.
+Signaling that impact matters through nonmarket signals (e.g. reputational pressure).
 A high level of visibility of the signal is necessary for it to work.
 Impact is difficult to evaluate as it is indirect and depends on political action and cultural change.